netlify/staticgen/source/projects/hugo.md

 speed, easy use and configurability.
 Hugo takes a directory with content and templates and renders them into a full html website.

-Hugo makes use of markdown files with front matter for meta data.
+Hugo makes use of Markdown files with front matter for meta data.

 A typical website of moderate size can be rendered in a fraction of a second.
 A good rule of thumb is that Hugo